 - Create a grocery budget (here’s how).

-- Price compare different stores and different markets in your area (use a price book).
+- Compare different stores and different markets in your area by creating a price book.

 - Review the circulars each week.